 By Lewis Loflin

-Bristol Compressors, once a cornerstone of Southwest Virginia’s economy, shut its doors in November 2018, terminating 468 jobs—13% of Washington County’s manufacturing base.
-After decades of subsidies totaling over $4.6 million, including $2 million in direct incentives and a $650,000 tax break settled in a lawsuit, the company was sold to Thailand’s Kulthorn Kirby Public Co.
-Ltd. By 2020, production had fully shifted to Bangkok, with equipment, intellectual property, and the Bristol brand relocated overseas.
-This followed a pattern of layoffs—250 in 2012, 180 in 2016, and more—despite taxpayer support meant to retain jobs.
+Bristol Compressors, a significant employer in Southwest Virginia, closed its operations in November 2018, affecting 468 jobs, which represented 13% of Washington County’s manufacturing workforce.
+The company, which had received support totaling over $4.6 million since 1998, including $2 million in incentives and a $650,000 tax settlement from a mid-2000s dispute, was acquired by Thailand’s Kulthorn Kirby Public Co.
+Ltd. By 2020, production, along with equipment, intellectual property, and the Bristol brand, had transitioned to Bangkok.
+This followed earlier workforce adjustments, including reductions of 250 employees in 2012 and 180 in 2016, as the company navigated economic challenges and shifts in market demand.

 Kulthorn Kirby has officially commenced production of Bristol Compressors in Thailand following its acquisition of the US manufacturer in 2018 and subsequent transfer of operations to Bangkok. —Cooling Post, September 14, 2020